coderdj/redax/README.md

 * libblosc-dev (on ubuntu)
 * C++17-compatible compiler.
 Tested on gcc 7.3.0
 * Driver for your CAEN PCI card
-* A DAQ hardware setup
+* A DAQ hardware setup (docs coming on xenon wiki)
 * A MongoDB deployment you can write to

 ## Install